 Hawaii Rental Agreement

-A Hawaii rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+A Hawaii rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 Hawaii landlord-tenant law governs and regulates these agreements.

 Hawaii Rental Agreement Types